-The coordinator for Title IX, Section 504/ADA is Dr. Richard Storti, Vice Chancellor of Business Services/Human Resources.
-Inquiries regarding the equal opportunity policies, the filing of grievances or grievance procedures covering discrimination complaints may be directed to: Dr. Richard Storti, Vice Chancellor, Business Services/Human Resources, West Hills College District, 9800 Cody Street, Coalinga, CA 93210, (559) 934-2160.
+The coordinator for Title IX, Section 504/ADA is Javier Cazares.
+Inquiries regarding the equal opportunity policies, the filing of grievances or grievance procedures covering discrimination complaints may be directed to: Javier Cazares, Dean of Student Services, West Hills College, 300 Cherry Lane, Coalinga, CA 93210, (559) 934-2176.

 Inquiries regarding Federal laws and regulations concerning nondiscrimination in education or the District’s compliance with those provisions may also be directed to: Office for Civil Rights, U.S. Department of Education, 50 Beale Street, Suite 7200, San Francisco, California 94105, 415.486.5555 – OR THE: Department of Fair Employment & Housing, 1900 Mariposa Mall, Suite 130, Fresno, CA, 93721.

 West Hills College is an Equal Opportunity Employer.